1947–48 Australia rugby union tour of Britain, Ireland, France and North America: Test matches

 Australia were beaten squarely in a dull, forwards based game with neither side penetrating to score a try.

 The Wallabies enjoyed a feast of possession in the first half with their locks Cooke and Kraefft dominating the line-outs and their forwards ahead in the scrums three to one.
 The match was played at a furious pace and at the twenty-minute mark suddenly for the first time in four Tests the Australian goal line was threatened when the English centre Bennett put Swarbrick into open space.Swarbrick licked up the pass like a sprinter head down for the finish.
 Sheer pace carried him on.
 Tonkin could not get to him.
 He swerved out, his flying feet not brushing the chalk from the touch line.
 Piper's dash to the corner was too late.
 Swarbrick pounced forward – he was clear !
 The 70,000 crowd were on their toes.
 Wild arms waved to high heaven.
 The Twickenham Valley, pinched between the canyon grandstands, reverberated with thundering clanging to a crescendo.
 He was not only clear – he was through !
 He was indeed over the line, safely, marvellously home.
 He had but to fall on his face and England would be a try up.
 A dead man must have scored us three points.
 And then, as Swarbrick hurled himself down, a pin-pointed rocket caught him, swept him through mid-air, ball and all, into the no-man's land of touch in goal.
 It was Trevor Allan, the forlorn hope, saving his side after all was lost.
 'The sides were evenly matched thereafter with both sets of backs depriving the other of a scoring opportunity.
-Then right before half-time a kick by Newman failed to find touch and landed in the Australian pack for Ken Kearney to bring the ball forward.
+Then right before half-time a kick by Syd Newman failed to find touch and landed in the Australian pack for Ken Kearney to bring the ball forward.
 It went through many hands before Colin Windon scored in the corner to give the Wallabies a 3–0 lead at the break.

-With the game three-quarters over England's full-back Syd Newman hit the post with a penalty attempt that would have kept them in the match.
+With the game three-quarters over England's full-back Newman hit the post with a penalty attempt that would have kept them in the match.
 Then with ten minutes to go, the game opened up in Australia's favour.
 Alan Walker chip-kicked ahead, regathered in spectacular fashion and scored.
 Then Col Windon's punishing defence on English pivot Tommy Kemp saw Kemp spill the ball and Windon set off like "the Breeze" he was affectionately known as, and outpaced all to the try-line.